Maritime Risk Management Explained

 This requires:

-Regular maritime risk assessments: Proactive identification of potential hazards based on the specific voyage, cargo, weather conditions etc.
+- Regular maritime risk assessments: Proactively identifying potential hazards based on the specific voyage, cargo, weather conditions etc.

 There are 2 aspects to improving your maritime risk management strategies include: